European shares dip as Carlsberg warns on Russia profits

 The FTSEurofirst 300 - which had tumbled 7 percent between late June and early August - has recovered nearly half of the slide, with the index testing the 50 percent Fibonacci retracement level on Wednesday, at 1,348.11 points.

-Luxottica, the world’s largest eyewear maker by revenue, shed 3.4 percent on reports that CEO Andrea Guerra may step down over differences of opinion with founder and chairman Leonardo Del Vecchio.
+Shares in Luxottica, the world’s largest eyewear maker by revenue, shed 2.8 percent on newspaper reports that CEO Andrea Guerra may step down over differences of opinion with founder and chairman Leonardo Del Vecchio.
+Luxottica declined to comment.

 Europe bourses in 2014: link.reuters.com/pap87v